celery/celery/docs/userguide/calling.rst

 .. topic:: There's another way…

-    You will learn more about this later while reading about the :ref:`Canvas
+    You'll learn more about this later while reading about the :ref:`Canvas
     <guide-canvas>`, but :class:`~celery.signature`'s are objects used to pass around
     the signature of a task invocation, (for example to send it over the network), and they also support the Calling API: